SwinIFS: Landmark Guided Swin Transformer For Identity Preserving Face Super Resolution: Results and Discussion

-At the more challenging $8\times$ scale, illustrated in Fig.~\ref{fig:x8_visual}, most competing models fail to recover meaningful structure from the highly degraded LR inputs.
+\textbf{Qualitative Comparisons at 8$\times$ Scale:} At the more challenging $8\times$ scale, illustrated in Figure~\ref{fig:x8_visual_1}, most competing models fail to recover meaningful structure from the highly degraded LR inputs.
 Their outputs exhibit blurred contours, incorrect shape reconstruction, and a loss of characteristic identity cues.
 SwinIFS, by contrast, reconstructs the global facial geometry while restoring high-frequency detail around the eyes, nose, and lips.
 The advantage is most evident in cases involving significant pose variations or harsh illumination, where our model preserves identity coherence and reduces artifacts.

-To further examine the reconstruction of identity critical regions, Fig.~\ref{fig:x4_facial} and~\ref{fig:x8_facial} present region-specific comparisons focusing on the eyes and mouth.
-These areas are particularly challenging because they contain fine structural cues essential for identity recognition.
-At both scaling factors, SwinIFS restores sharper eye boundaries, more accurate iris structure, and more realistic eyelid geometry than all other baselines.
-Similarly, the mouth region reconstructed by SwinIFS retains natural shading, lip curvature, and texture continuity, avoiding the smudging or over-smoothing seen in alternative approaches.
+Similarly, in Figure~\ref{fig:x8_visual_2}, the mouth region reconstructed by SwinIFS retains natural shading, lip curvature, and texture continuity, avoiding the smudging or over-smoothing seen in alternative approaches.
 These region-focused comparisons confirm that incorporating landmark heatmaps enables SwinIFS to allocate attention effectively to semantically meaningful facial regions, thereby improving structural fidelity.

 Beyond reconstruction quality, practical face super-resolution systems must also consider computational efficiency.
-Fig.~\ref{fig:psnr_time_plot} presents the relationship between PSNR and inference time for a range of competing models.
+Figure~\ref{fig:psnr_time_plot} presents the relationship between PSNR and inference time for a range of competing models.
 While methods such as DIC, WIPA, and W-Net achieve competitive PSNR values, they incur significantly higher inference times due to deeper architectures or multi-stage refinement.
 Lightweight models such as SRCNN and SRGAN offer faster inference but fail to recover detailed and identity-relevant structures, especially at higher upscaling factors.
-SwinIFS achieves a favourable balance between accuracy and efficiency, reaching the highest PSNR while maintaining an inference time of only 0.015 seconds per $128\times128$ face.
+SwinIFS achieves a favorable balance between accuracy and efficiency, reaching the highest PSNR while maintaining an inference time of only 0.015 seconds per $128\times128$ face.
 This positions SwinIFS on the Pareto frontier, demonstrating that its design, built on efficient window-based attention and compact hierarchical blocks, supports both real-time performance and high-fidelity reconstruction.